ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

  **Lens**

-Set of optical elements(lenses) combined to give desired focal lengths and aparture sizes for photographers.
-Some camera types have interchnageble lens(can be detached from the body and replace with another one) while others have fixed lenses.
+Set of optical elements(lenses) combined to give desired focal lengths and aperture sizes for photographers.
+Some camera types have an interchangeable lens(which can be detached from the body and replaced with another one) while others have fixed lenses.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam20.jpg)
-<figcaption> An interchangeble lens and a camera body without a lens</figcaption>
+<figcaption> An interchangeable lens and a camera body without a lens</figcaption>

 There are many different types of interchangeable lenses available,